authindicators/rfc-brand-indicators-for-message-identification/README.md

-Blank, et al.           Expires 19 February 2024               [Page 28]
+Blank, et al.             Expires 6 March 2024                 [Page 28]

-Internet-Draft                    BIMI                       August 2023
+Internet-Draft                    BIMI                    September 2023

 B.5.
 Subdomain and organizational domain have no record for selector,